Close Banner

 Here are the Walt Disney World Resort theme parks and water parks:

-• Magic Kingdom This park is most like Disneyland Park but on a bigger scale.
+- Magic Kingdom – This park is most like Disneyland Park but on a bigger scale.
 This park has many of the same Disneyland classic rides.
 However, you may find them in slightly different places and with subtle differences you fans might notice.
 You may be used to the approachable and quaint Sleeping Beauty Castle at Disneyland.
 It’s almost overwhelming to see the towering Cinderella Castle in person.
-Don’t miss the Seven Dwarfs Mine Train, PeopleMover (it is greatly missed at Disneyland), Country Bear Jamboree (also missed by many Disneyland fans) and the Hall of Presidents, as none of these can be found at Disneyland.
-In normal times, catch a show in front of the castle!
+Don’t miss the Seven Dwarfs Mine Train, PeopleMover (it is greatly missed at Disneyland), Country Bear Musical Jamboree (with new costumes and music as of July 17, 2024) and the Hall of Presidents, as none of these can be found at Disneyland.
+Then there is the new Tron Lightcyle/Run, which is unlike anything at Disneyland.
+It has a virtual queue and Lightning Lane Single Pass but no standby line.
+Catch a show in front of the castle!
 That's something you don't get to experience at Disneyland.

-• EPCOT - It is home to World Showcase and rides such as Test Track, Soarin’ (with a different ending), Spaceship Earth and Frozen Ever After.
-Remy's Ratatouille Adventure opened in fall 2021.
-The Guardians of the Galaxy: Cosmic Rewind is the newest coaster that opened in My 2022!
+- EPCOT - It is home to World Showcase and rides such as Test Track, Soarin’ (with a different ending), Spaceship Earth and Frozen Ever After.
+Remy's Ratatouille Adventure and Guardians of the Galaxy: Cosmic Rewind are the newest rides!
+Do not miss Guardians!
+It's so fun!

-• Disney's Hollywood Studios - Home to Star Wars: Galaxy’s Edge (almost identical to Disneyland’s version), Toy Story Land, Twilight Zone Tower of Terror (we miss this one from Disney California Adventure, and the Orlando version has a surprising twist!), Rock ‘n’ Roller Coaster and the new Mickey and Minnie’s Runaway Railway (which will make its way to Toontown on the West Coast in 2023).
+- Disney's Hollywood Studios - Home to Star Wars: Galaxy’s Edge (almost identical to Disneyland’s version), Toy Story Land (home to Slinky Dog Dash), Twilight Zone Tower of Terror (we miss this one from Disney California Adventure, and the Orlando version has a surprising twist!) and Rock ‘n’ Roller Coaster.

 Walt Disney World Resort Ticket Options